Documentation Center

 Snippet: Automate Maintenance w Recurring Tickets

 Note: Recurring tickets run at 5 a.m.
 PST each day, or 6 a.m.
-PT during daylight savings.
+PDT during daylight savings.

 Watch this short video to learn more: